dancer1325/jest/packages/jest-worker/README.md

 ### `workerPath: string | URL` (required)

-Node module name or absolute path or file URL of the file to be loaded in the child processes.
-You can use `require.resolve` to transform a relative path into an absolute one.
+Node module name or absolute path or file URL of the file to be loaded in the child processes
+* You can use `require.resolve` to transform a relative path into an absolute one.

 ### `options: Object` (optional)

 #### `computeWorkerKey: (method: string, ...args: Array<unknown>) => string | null` (optional)

-Every time a method exposed via the API is called, `computeWorkerKey` is also called in order to bound the call to a worker.
-This is useful for workers that are able to cache the result or part of it.
-You bound calls to a worker by making `computeWorkerKey` return the same identifier for all different calls.
-If you do not want to bind the call to any worker, return `null`.
+Every time a method exposed via the API is called, `computeWorkerKey` is also called in order to bound the call to a worker
+* This is useful for workers that are able to cache the result or part of it
+* You bound calls to a worker by making `computeWorkerKey` return the same identifier for all different calls
+* If you do not want to bind the call to any worker, return `null`.

-The callback you provide is called with the method name, plus all the rest of the arguments of the call.
-Thus, you have full control to decide what to return.
-Check a practical example on bound workers under the "bound worker usage" section.
+The callback you provide is called with the method name, plus all the rest of the arguments of the call
+* Thus, you have full control to decide what to return
+* Check a practical example on bound workers under the "bound worker usage" section.

 By default, no process is bound to any worker.